Homemade cat food is practically all the rage these days.

 Another benefit of homemade cat food is the influx of protein.
 Cats are carnivorous creatures by nature and need protein to survive and to thrive.
 Most commercial cat food contains very little protein and usually only includes the parts-and-pieces variety.

 This means that processed cat food brands are basically only adding the entrails and the worst parts of the meat that have little to no nutritional value for cats whatsoever.
 However, when you make your own homemade cat food, you take control of what cuts of meat to choose.
-Beef, for example, is one of the best protein sources to include in a homemade kitty food diet and a wonderful treat.

 It's Surprisingly Cheaper

 The rumor that making homemade cat food is more expensive than buying processed food is just that: a rumor.
 Making homemade cat food cuts the cost of food for your cat in half and actually costs much less than high-quality canned food.
 It is time consuming though!